sm-biz/paloalto-elasticstack-viz/README.md

   - After committing to set your syslog server, you will need to do another committ (any change) to actually send a config log message

 - Once the data is rolling, login to Kibana and create the 4 new index patterns, all with a Time Filter field of '@timestamp'
-  - panos-traffic
+  - panos-traffic-*
-  - panos-threat
+  - panos-threat-*
-  - panos-system
+  - panos-system-*
-  - panos-config
+  - panos-config-*

 - And lastly, import the saved object files (in this orders)
   - searches-base.json